asaane88/Completed_Projects/Python_Projects/Vehicle & Pedestrian Detection/README.md

 1) Python 3.6 Or above
 2) Opencv-python -> Python 3.4+ comes with an easy installation tool called pip to install additional packages. (package manager)

 Successfull installation of above packages may be checked by moving into python shell and typing "import cv2" If nothing shows up then installation was successful.
-.
-We had used python 3.6.1 but any version higher than 3.6.1 will also do.

 _______________________________________________________________________________________________________________________________

 The Project Folders have 4 sub folders
 1. Car